How to Stay Connected While Socially Distancing

 - Houseparty Gatherings – use this cool app to stay connected.

 - Facetime TV night – choose some shows, make popcorn, and talk with friends while you watch together.

 - Messenger book club – start a book club or move your current one online.

 - Skype chess – find a chess partner, set up a board and use Skype to announce moves.

 - Build community online using your favourite video platform.
 This is a perfect time to hone your community-building skills.
-Sounding the Drum: Community Building in the Digital Age is available Free of charge in Kindle format today through Saturday, March 28th.
+Sounding the Drum: Community Building in the Digital Age is available in Kindle format as well as paper format.
 Pick up your copy today and prepare for an exciting adventure.